Little did they know, the epicenter of the biggest story in Waterloo history would be in their neighborhood.

 The largest manhunt in Iowa history was over.

-A Waterloo Courier photographer (not the same one at the church) arrives quickly and takes a picture of both officers hauling Taylor out of the field.
-That photo, and the church picture, stays fixed in my mind.
+Waterloo Courier photographer Roy Dabner arrives quickly and takes a picture of all four officers escorting Taylor out of the field.
+That photo, and the picture of the officers rushing out of the church, remains a permanent fixture in my mind.

 “T-Bone” Taylor was tried and convicted for double homicide in Council Bluffs, as the trial was moved because of publicity.
 Currently he is still in the Men’s Reformatory in Anamosa, serving two life sentences.
 Officers Hoing and Rice are memorialized every night as softball teams take the field at the Hoing-Rice Complex.
 Mullikin’s widow established a scholarship in her husband’s memory one year after his death.